Energy in Iran: Natural gas

 Domestic consumption has matched production at 3.6 e12cuft in the year of 2005.
 Domestic consumption is expected to go up at about 7% per year for the following decade.
 The Iranian government has also subsidized natural gas prices along with gasoline prices, and this is expected to sustain this high level of domestic consumption.
 In lieu of this increasing domestic demand, natural gas exports are expected to decrease in the following years.

-Iran has the third largest consumption of natural gas in the world after United States and Russia.
-Iran also has the world's largest growth rate in natural gas consumption.
+In 2021, Iran ranked as the world's fourth-largest consumer of natural gas, behind the United States, Russia, and China.
+A significant share of its natural gas production is utilized domestically in various sectors.
+Over the last ten years, consumption of natural gas in Iran has risen by approximately 50%, influenced by a range of factors.
+These include heavily subsidized prices, an extensive distribution network, enhanced domestic production, and government initiatives aimed at replacing oil with natural gas in residential, commercial, and electric power sectors.